Emily Feher

-Emily Jane Feher (born March 29, 1985 in Orange, California) is a water polo goalkeeper from the United States.
+Emily Jane Feher (born March 29, 1985) is a water polo goalkeeper from the United States.
 She was a member of the US Women's Water Polo Team that won the silver medal at the 2005 World Aquatics Championships in Montréal, Canada.

-Feher went to Foothill High School in Santa Ana, California and UCLA.
+Feher went to Foothill High School in Santa Ana, California, and UCLA.
 At UCLA, she helped the Bruins win three NCAA National Water Polo Championships.

 Playing for head coach Adam Krikorian, she became the only goalkeeper who had won three national titles.

 Following her athletic career, Emily soon after pursued her philanthropic interests by joining the Peace Corps in Cameroon.
 She is currently serving as a Public Health Coordinator in Northern Cameroon.